 Students will be evaluated on three major components of this class.
 Most important will be the weekly discussion of the book.
-Students will also complete three (3) brief (500-750 word) reaction papers that link the events in Hamilton to current issues (although not necessarily in song and dance) spread out across the seminar.
+Students will also complete brief (500-750 word) reaction papers that link the events in Hamilton to current issues (although not

 Regular attendance in this course is not optional, but mandatory.
 Each student begins with a Participation grade of 100 points; any more than two (2) unexcused absences will result in a reduction of the attendance grade by ten (10) points for each additional absence.
-More than four (4) absences will result in a failing grade for the course.
+More than seven (7) absences will result in a failing grade for the course.
 Please be respectful to your fellow students by turning off all cell phones and tablets, arriving on time, and please avoid making excessive noise.
 You may use a computer to take notes, but any distracting web surfing, game playing, texting or other behavior will not be tolerated.
 Students who do not abide by these simple rules of courtesy will be asked to leave and/or will not have their attendance count for that period.